 Also new and proving to be very popular in the pits is the new small INS box from Xceed RC.
 The low profile, lightweight (only 19 grams) filter was only released earlier this month while available in both clear and black it is only here in its semi transparent form as seen on the car of Michael Salven above.

-View larger and more images in the event gallery here.
+View more images of the new products in our event gallery here.

-View more high resolution images of the car in our event gallery.
+View more images of the new car in our event gallery here.